FROM THE ARCHIVES: Ernie, Debbie and their ghosts at Winchester Mystery House in San Jose in 1983

 "Otherwise, he won't go down there.
 Sometimes, when I do a late round, I'll catch a movement on the corner of my eye.
 And it'll be the Indian, and I think I would get used to that statue being there but, I haven't.
 And sometimes it seems like it doesn't move and seems like stares at me," he said.

-ABC7 News contacted the Winchester Mystery House to see how the "night watch couple" is doing these days.
-The staff says it does not have access to employment files from 30 plus years ago.
+So, how are Debbie and Ernie doing 37 years later?
+That's a mystery.
+Staff at the Winchester Mystery House says it does not have access to employment files from three decades ago.

-A spokesperson said an area of the property was built for staff to live in.
-Debbie and Ernie had other full-time jobs and lived in the mystery house for nearly a decade.
+A spokesperson said an area of the haunted property was built for staff to live in.
+The "night watch couple" had other full-time jobs and lived here for nearly a decade.

-The Winchester Mystery House has not had anyone living on the property since the 1990s.
-It has transitioned to security services protecting the iconic tourist attraction 24 hours a day, seven days a week.
+The Winchester Mystery House has not had anyone living in it since the 1990s.
+It has transitioned to security services protecting the iconic tourist attraction 24 hours a day, seven days a week... from ghosts, perhaps?

-It has been nearly 100 years since the death of Sarah Winchester.
-The Winchester Mystery House's question remains: "Will you be able to unlock the mystery?"

 Watch the video above to watch the full story